Today, most business owners have to decide whether to store their data on the cloud vs on premise pros and cons.

 • In the long term, the total cost of ownership (TCO) for cloud solutions is much lower than that for on-premise systems for most businesses.

 • Offloading hefty workloads to the cloud demands sufficient bandwidth.
 Without it, any savings you might be making from not running an internal server could potentially be negated; slowness and productivity loss might become a problem.
 Similarly, any increased needs in internet connection costs should be accounted for in an objective comparison of moving to the cloud versus staying in-house.
 If you are contemplating moving to the cloud, speak to a trusted consultant for advice on the amount of bandwidth you need for your business.

-• When dealing with cloud servers, you will often find that while you can move as much data as you wish into the server, pulling data out usually comes at a cost after a certain threshold.
+• When dealing with cloud services, you will often find that while you can move as much data as you wish into the server, pulling data out usually comes at a cost after a certain threshold.

 • Moving large amounts of data to the cloud may take a significant amount of time depending on your office internet connection; it may not be enough to transfer these workloads in a timely manner between endpoints.